Quantcast

 The Best Apples for Baking

 Below is a list of the best apples for baking and cooking.
-Note that some familiar apple varieties may be missing because they are best eaten fresh.
+Some familiar apple varieties may be missing because they are best eaten fresh.
 If you have apple varieties in your region that aren’t listed here, please comment below and let us know what you prefer to use!

 Best Apples for Pies and Crisps